 Bullwhip and Reverse Bullwhip Effects under the Rationing Game

 When an unreliable supplier serves multiple retailers, the retailers may compete with each other by inflating their order quantities in order to obtain their desired allocation from the supplier, a behavior known as the rationing game.
-In this paper, we provide the formal condition of the existence of the bullwhip effect (BWE) under the rationing game when the mean demand changes over time.
-Moreover, when the capacity information is shared and the capacity reservation mechanism is applied, we provide the condition when the reverse bullwhip effect (RBWE) occurs upstream, a consequence of the disruption caused by the supplier.
-In addition, we show that the smaller unit reservation payment leads to the severe [R]BWE.
-Finally, we find that capacity information sharing does not necessarily mitigate the [R]BWE and that it may reduce the profitability of the supply chain as a whole.
+We introduce capacity information sharing and a capacity reservation mechanism in the rationing game and show that a Nash equilibrium always exists.
+Moreover, we provide conditions guaranteeing the existence of the reverse bullwhip effect upstream, a consequence of the disruption caused by the supplier.
+In contrast, we also provide conditions under which the bullwhip effect does not exist.
+In addition, we show that a smaller unit reservation payment leads to more bullwhip and reverse bullwhip effects, while a large unit underage cost results in a more severe bullwhip effect.

-Keywords: rationing game, bullwhip effect, reverse bullwhip effect, supply uncertainty, order varianceworking papers series
+Keywords: rationing game, bullwhip effect, reverse bullwhip effect, supply uncertainty, order variance